Sslaxx/Godot_Sonic_Engine/Docs/Design/Levels.md

 For everything else it's a good idea to organise it via groups of some description.

 **Remember to set the layers/Z-order for everything as needed!**

+Once a player character is instantiated - it *must* be as `/root/Level/Player` - it's nodes (such as camera settings) can be adjusted as required to the level's needs.